FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ### What you have

-Having possesion of something, whether physical or timebound knowledge, is a great additional authentication factor.
+Having possession of something such as a physical object or access to a separate user account, is a great additional authentication factor.

 #### TOTP